 He served as an overseas Chinese representative to the Taiwan Legislature and was a member of the Overseas Chinese Affairs Commission, the California World Trade Commission and the California Commission for Economic Development.
 He was an organizer and convener of the World Chinese Bankers Convention held in Los Angeles in 1988.
 That year he was named one of the "20 Most Powerful Men in Los Angeles" by Los Angeles magazine.

 In 1996, crowning his numerous awards for public service, Wilbur became the first Asian American to be honored by UCLA with the Neil H. Jacoby International Award.

 In 2001 he and his wife, Beth, endowed the annual Wilbur K. Woo Greater China Business Conference at the UCLA Anderson School of Management with the goal of promoting understanding of the economic ties between the Greater China region and the United States.
 "I established the conference to show my gratitude for the training I received at my alma mater many years ago," he said.

-Sadly, Wilbur passed away on November 11, 2012.
-He is survived by Beth, his wife of 74 years, four children, six grandchildren and seven great-grandchildren.
+Sadly, Wilbur passed away on November 12, 2012.
+He is survived by his wife of nearly 75 years, Beth; four children, six grandchildren and seven great-grandchildren.